oktadev/okta-blog/_source/_posts/2019-03-05-react-schematics.md

 ### Create an OIDC App on Okta

 Go back to the terminal window where you created the `rs` app.
-Navigate into the `rs directory.

 {% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" %}